matthiasprobst/h5RDMtoolbox/docs/index.rst

       - :doc:`Getting Started <gettingstarted/index>`: A quick introduction to the package
       - :doc:`Working with HDF5 files <wrapper/index>`: A high-level wrapper for HDF5 files
-      - :doc:`Conventions <conventions/index>`: Modular construction of conventions (sets of standardized HDF5 attributes)
+      - :doc:`Convention <conventions/index>`: Modular construction of conventions (sets of standardized HDF5 attributes)
+      - :doc:`Layout <layout/index>`: Modular construction of conventions (sets of standardized HDF5 attributes)
+      - :doc:`Repository <repository/index>`: Modular construction of conventions (sets of standardized HDF5 attributes)
       - :doc:`Database <database/index>`: A database for HDF5 files
       - :doc:`HowTo and FAQs <howto/index>`: A collection of FAQs
       - :doc:`API Reference <api>`: The API reference